After 67 years, Air India heads back to founder Tata Group

 After a wait of almost 67 years, the Tata Group has finally won the bid to take back the reins of state-owned Air India.
-The government decided to sell 100 per cent stake in Air India, which has a total debt of Rs 61,562 crore as of August 31.
+The government decided to sell 100 per cent stake in Air India, which had a total debt of Rs 61,562 crore as of August 31.

 The conglomerate, which outbid consortia led by SpiceJet founder Ajay Singh, emerged as the front-runner after outbidding other contenders on the reserve price fixed by a panel of government secretaries.
 The loss-making airline will be finally sold to one of India's biggest business houses with deep financial power, after several attempts in the last two decades.